TimEnglart/CC2511-A2-21/README.md

 4. Export the new object by placing the object in the `module.exports` object inside `feed_serial/predefined_shapes.js`
 5. Import the new Object inside the `feed_serial/index.js` and modify the variable `paths`
 6. Running `yarn start` should yield the pico drawing the new image.
-> If you want to see a preview of the image that will be drawn uncomment the line containing `// continue; // Skip the Serial Transmission so we can dump`.
-This will skip drawing on the pico and export the images points.
-Opening the HTML file `visualise.html` should show the points drawn inside your web browser

 ## File Overview
 ### drv8825.h & drv8825.c